HILLELOH/csbd-O.S-android/README.md

 When you use this code, please consider citing our paper (as a part of these papers, we provide CSBD open src implementation):

-1. Narayanan, Annamalai, et al. "Context-Aware, Adaptive, and Scalable Android Malware Detection Through Online Learning."
-IEEE Transactions on Emerging Topics in Computational Intelligence 1.3 (2017): 157-175.
+"Context-Aware, Adaptive, and Scalable Android Malware Detection Through Online Learning."

-2. Narayanan, Annamalai, et al. "A Multi-view Context-aware Approach to Android Malware Detection and Malicious Code Localization." arXiv preprint arXiv:1704.01759 (2017).
+"A Multi-view Context-aware Approach to Android Malware Detection and Malicious Code Localization."